 A lack of motivation will make employees believe their opinion is unimportant or there is no incentive to speak up.
 People require encouragement to initiate conversations about communication challenges.

 Team morale takes time to build.
-To improve performance, you must understand your team's individual motivations.
+To improve performance (and overall business performance) you must understand your team's individual motivations.
 Employees’ individual needs should be acknowledged.
 By doing so and encouraging good communication, you can boost morale and make everyone feel supported at work.
 Here are a few ideas:

 Systematic barriers make it hard for people in an organization to talk to each other because of how the company is set up or run.

 Systematic barriers in communication may include; not having a good way to share information; not teaching good communication skills, or not valuing different perspectives and being afraid to speak up.

 These communication obstacles can hurt employee motivation, performance, and the company's success.
 So, it's important to understand systems thinking to create a successful communication plan.